 Addressing these imperatives requires an integrated, cyclical approach that handles different grades of water appropriately.
 Supplementing a greywater system with a composting toilet or other on-site blackwater treatment allows projects to be completely separate from a municipal sewer system (if codes allow).
 There is an increasing number of building owners who can sell electricity back to the grid, but what might it look like if buildings could produce an excess of water, too?

 The most common approach to on-site sewage treatment is a constructed wetland in which diverse species (some combination of plants, snails, clams, algae, and fish) filter and break down compounds in water.
-Individuals can build wetlands or commercial systems (Living Machine or Solar Aquatics, for instance) can be installed.
+Individuals can build wetlands or commercial systems can be installed.
 Depending on the level of purity needed for future use, treatment systems may include sedimentation, membrane filtration, or UV sterilization components.

 Cost and Maintenance